Guide for St. Augustine Grass: Yearly Maintenance Program

 Key Takeaways

-• St. Augustine Grass does not have many species grow from seeds and will mainly grow from sod, plugs, or stolons.
+• St. Augustine Grass does not have many species that grow from seeds and will mainly grow from sod, plugs, or stolons.

 Questions and Answers